 Marianne continued to stew as she looked out at the Paris skyline, for Rabastan’s taunt was only the tip of the iceberg; she sucked on the end of her cigarette holder as she finally started to process her earlier conversation with Lotte.
 But her rage and aching distress clouded her judgment and she began to mentally curse Remus Lupin as well.
 She decided then and there that she was tired of being pushed around by the opposite sex.
 She was going to take action.
 The pureblood took another angry drag of her cigarette as she felt her tough disguise fuse itself to her gentle soul.

 A newfound anger pulsed through her antagonistic frame of mind.
 The Ravenclaw took Rabastan’s bait and allowed her devilish side to investigate his cryptic challenge.
 Instead of being rational and levelheaded, Marianne threw her cigarette to the ground, smashed it with her platform suede heels, and quickly made her way to the abandoned Évreux Wing.

 Once Marianne reached the apartments, she pulled the hood of her black cloak over her head to disguise herself.
 In the distance, she saw a flickering light near the deserted Ballroom at the end of the hall.
-After muttering a quick lighting spell, the Prefect crept down the hallway without making a noise.
+After muttering a quick lighting spell, the Prefect crept down the corridor without making a noise.
 She slyly slipped between the two open doors but became very alarmed when she saw that the Ballroom was completely filled with people dressed exactly like her.